Carbonyl α-substitution reaction: Reaction mechanism

 Because their double bonds are electron rich, enols behave as nucleophiles and react with electrophiles in much the same way that alkenes do.
-But because of resonance electron donation of a lonepair of electrons on the neighboring oxygen, enols are more electron- rich and correspondingly more reactive than alkenes.
-Notice in the following electrostatic potential map of ethenol (H2C=CHOH) how there is a substantial amount of electron density on the α carbon.
+But because of resonance electron donation of a lone pair of electrons on the neighboring oxygen, enols are more electron- rich and correspondingly more reactive than alkenes.
+Notice in the following electrostatic potential map of ethenol (H2C=CHOH) how there is a substantial amount of electron density on the α-carbon.

 When an alkene reacts with an electrophile, such as HCl, initial addition of H+ gives an intermediate cation and subsequent reaction with Cl− yields an addition product.
 When an enol reacts with an electrophile, however, only the initial addition step is the same.
 Instead of reacting with CI− to give an addition product, the intermediate cation loses the OH− proton to give an α-substituted carbonyl compound.

-Alpha-halogenation of aldehydes and ketones
+α-Halogenation of aldehydes and ketones

 A particularly common α-substitution reaction in the laboratory is the halogenation of aldehydes and ketones at their α positions by reaction Cl2, Br2 or I2 in acidic solution.
 Bromine in acetic acid solvent is often used.